DIY Soil Tests.

 A thriving population of diverse fungi, bacteria, insects and invertebrates is one of the most visible signs of soil quality.
 The more that creeps and crawls under your pasture or garden, the less opportunity there is for pests and disease.

 Each level of soil life does its part to break down plant residue and make more nutrients available for plant growth.
-See our previous article on soil-food-web interactions at: https://www.horsesandpeople.com.au/article/all-about-soil-part-2 to learn more.
+See our previous article on soil-food-web interactions at: All About Soil.
+Part 2, The soil food web to learn more.

 7. Plant residue